akheron/typera/README.md

 - Add more status codes to `typera.Response`
 - Decode an return headers
-- Support Express in addition to Koa, create `typera-koa` and `typera-express` packages
 - Add reference docs
-- Run tests in CI
 - Publish to npm

 [typera]: https://github.com/akheron/typera